Women, Money and Entrepreneurship

 Money, worth and identity in business

-For many women, business income becomes closely tied to self-worth.
+For many women entrepreneurs, business income becomes closely tied to self-worth.

 Thoughts like: